 Given the increase of police attention on prostitution activity, it is important to understand the law:

 “Sexual Exploitation” in Seattle is the same crime as “Patronizing a Prostitute”, as it remains called elsewhere in Washington State.
 This crime is a misdemeanor under Washington State legislature (RCW 9A.88.110).
 A person is guilty of patronizing a prostitute if:

 - Pursuant to prior understanding, he or she pays a fee to another person as compensation for such person or a third person having engaged in sexual conduct with him or her; or

 - He or she pays or agrees to pay a fee to another person pursuant to an understanding that in return therefor such person will engage in sexual conduct with him or her; or

 - He or she solicits or requests another person to engage in sexual conduct with him or her in return for a fee.

 - For purposes of this section, “sexual conduct” has the meaning given in RCW 9A.88.030

 Patronizing or Sexual Exploitation charges can impact your job, family, criminal record, and even immigration status.
 An experienced criminal defense attorney can help.
-If you have any questions about the law or are facing charges of your own, please contact our experienced criminal defense attorneys for a Free Consultation.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.